tcltk/tcl/doc/markdown/clock.md

 : Specifies that any relative times present in a **clock scan** command are to be given relative to *time*.  *time* must be expressed as a count of nominal seconds from the epoch time of 1 January 1970, 00:00 UTC.

 [-format]{.lit} [format]{.arg}
 : Specifies the desired output format for **clock format** or the expected input format for **clock scan**.
 The *format* string consists of any number of characters other than the per-cent sign ("**%**") interspersed with any number of *format groups*, which are two- or three-character sequences beginning with the per-cent sign.
-The permissible format groups, and their interpretation, are described under **FORMAT GROUPS**.
+The permissible format groups, and their interpretation, are described under [Format groups].

     On **clock format**, the default format is